 Yes.
 Any leak in your home is water usage.
 Even what seems like a small leak can literally be tens of gallons a day.
 Depending on the severity of the leak, it is possible for a water bill to double or even triple.
 If you suspect a leak, it is highly advisable that you have it checked on.

 YES!
-See the 2009 Village Taxes link above for information about paying your bill online or over the phone with a credit or debit card.
-The July 2009 billing will be the first billing cycle with this capability!
+See the "Pay Your Water Bill by Credit Card" above for information about paying your bill online or over the phone with a credit or debit card.

 What is the late fee?